 - Avoid the “three too’s” – too much, too soon, too fast.
 Sudden increases in volume or intensity can over-stress your shins making you more susceptible to sore shins.

 - Don’t tie your shoes so tight.
 Doing so can restrict the movement of your shin muscles and tendons where they attach to your ankle.

 - If you wear very bulky trainers, you could be at a higher risk of aggressively heel striking or slapping your foot down on the ground.
 Wear a pair of minimalist running shoes (I train in the Saucony Kinvara’s and New Balance 101’s) for 1-3 runs per week to strengthen your lower legs and feet.

 - Don’t run cold.
 Warm-up before you head out the door with a dynamic flexibility routine.
 Your muscles work better when they are warm and primed to work.

 - Consistency is king.
 If you regularly take significant breaks from running then your body is not being trained to adapt to the stress of running.
 Be more consistent with your training and your body won’t rebel as frequently.

 - Strengthen your lower legs with barefoot strides, slow barefoot running (not too much!) on a soft surface, and avoiding shoes with a very high heel.
 You should also be doing a consistent strength routine.
-If you’re stuck on a good routine, I highly recommend the Rebel Strength Guide.
+If you’re stuck on a good routine, I highly recommend the Injury Prevention for Runners program.